 About

 I’m a Postdoctoral Associate at the Brooks School of Public Policy at Cornell University.
 My research centers around the policies and politics of immigrant political incorporation in the United States on a local level.
-I explore why cities across the country have passed inclusive policies for immigrants.
-Specifically, I look at the role that local immigrant-serving organizations and advocacy groups play in this process, and examine whether city-level efforts to help politically integrate immigrants affect immigrants’ political behaviors and senses of belonging.
+I explore why cities across the country have passed inclusive policies for immigrants and the effects these policies have on immigrants’ political participation and sense of belonging.
 I use a mixed-methods approach to studying these questions.
+My work has been published by the Journal of Empirical Legal Studies and funded by the Robert Wood Johnson Foundation, the APSA Centennial Center, and the Social Sciences and Humanities Research Council.
 I hold in PhD in Government from the University of Texas at Austin.